You’ve heard of digital marketing consulting.

 You may even have a vague idea of what it entails.
 But for many, “consultant” is thrown around as a bandaid term for anything and everything they can’t clearly define.

-So in this article, I’ll answer all your questions about what digital marketing consulting is, how it works, and why many businesses need it.
+So in this article, I’ll answer all your questions about what a digital marketing consultantis, how it works, and why many businesses need one.

-By definition, digital marketing is “the marketing of products or services using digital technologies, mainly on the Internet, but also including mobile phones, display advertising, and any other digital medium”
+By definition, digital marketing is “the marketing of products or services using digital technologies, mainly on the Internet, but also including mobile phones, display advertising, and any other digital medium.”
+Digital marketing consultant services are aimed at targeting consumers in the right ways to get the best results for business needs.
+This is very different from advertising.
+Digital marketing consultants work with businesses of all kinds and sizes and determine how best to engage and convert clients and prospective ones.

-And while there’s certainly more to it than that (and you can read all about it here), generally speaking that’s the practice digital marketing consultants work with to bring client’s results.
+And while there’s certainly more to it than that (and you can read all about it here), generally speaking, that’s the practice they work with to bring client’s results.

-If there’s one thing a digital marketing consultant needs to understand, it’s this: all projects are different.
+If there’s one thing a consultantneeds to understand, it’s this: all projects are different.

-For a consultant, their involvement in SEO is often to strategize and oversee, while delegating individual tasks to a team (either yours or theirs).
+For a digital marketing consultant, their involvement in SEO is often to strategize and oversee, while delegating individual tasks to a team (either yours or theirs).

 SEO, as you likely know, is the optimization of websites for search engines.
 A consultant’s work typically involves: